zubairislam69/CourseManagementSystem/README.md

 # Course Management System

-This is a simple course management system built with React Bootstrap, Express, MySQL, Node.js, and CSS.
+This is a simple course management system built with React Bootstrap, JavaScript, Express, MySQL, Node.js, and CSS.
 ## Getting Started

 To run this project, first clone the repository to your local machine: